 Then when you are attending an auction where you want to buy a property the whole progress won’t seem so strange.
 After attending the auction you may have some questions and if you do please contact us.

 If you are considering buying at auction it is vital that you contact us as soon as possible before the auction to allow us to contact the solicitor for the person selling the property so we can examine the title and contracts.
 It is too late to contact us after you have signed contracts.

 Have your finances in place and be ready to close the sale.
 If you are considering buying a property at auction and you are relying on a loan to purchase it if for some reason the bank withdraws its loan offer you will lose your deposit and may be pursued through the courts for the balance of monies.
 Ideally you should be a cash buyer when buying at auction otherwise there is always a risk you will lose your deposit if you cannot complete the purchase of the property.

 If you are attending an auction you will have to pay 10% of the purchase price on the day if your bid is the highest and the reserve has been reached (only the auctioneer and the person selling know what the reserve price is).
 The auctioneer will announce once the reserve price has been reached.

 Please telephone our offices and we will answer any other queries you may have.

 Can we send you a quote?

-Please complete the short form below if you would like a quote from John C. O’Donnell & Sons, Solicitors, Galway.
-We will send you a full schedule of the various fees (e.g. Land Registry fees), that must be covered plus a breakdown of legal fees.
+Please complete the short form below if you would like a quote from John C. O’Donnell & Sons LLP, Solicitors, Galway.
+A Solicitor will contact you shortly to discuss the purchasing process.